 Guide to suing OISC for discrimination as a Regulator in the Employment Tribunal

-Generally speaking discrimination claims need to be made within three months minus one day of the acts being complained of.
-In many cases this can be ongoing and continuous acts.
+Generally speaking discrimination complaints need to be made within three months minus one day of the acts being complained of.
+In many cases discrimination is ongoing and continuous so making it easier to meet the time limit requirements.
 The good news is that there are no Government fees for Employment Tribunal Claims.
 Following litigation by Unison the Trade Union, the Supreme Court decided in July 2017 that Government fees in Employment Tribunal claims were unlawful.

 Even though the online forms relating to Employment Tribunal claims mention employers, the same forms can be used in discrimination claims against Regulators such as the OISC.
 In some cases, if discriminatory conduct continues while there is a pending Employment Tribunal claim it may become necessary for additional Employment Tribunal claims to be made against the OISC.
 Below are some brief details on procedures for taking the OISC to the Employment Tribunal as a Regulator: